abdessalllam/Cloudstack-Installation/README.md

 The installer configures:
 - UFW firewall with only necessary ports open
-- MySQL with secure settings
+- MariaDB with secure settings
 - SSH keys for host managment
 - NFS with proper access controls